hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 2. Design the height/angle of keys by F360 surface.

 The F360 surface is **skeleton surface**.
 You need a F360 construction plane as **layout plane** too.
-You can specify **key angle surface** to make stepped ("staircase") profile keyboard by uniform profile keycaps (DSA/XDA etc.).
+You can specify **angle shift surface** to make stepped ("staircase") profile keyboard by uniform profile keycaps (DSA/XDA etc.).

-You can see how they work by a scaffold set which is built in P2PPCB Composer F360.
+You can see how they work by a scaffold set which is built in PC0.
 Click green **P2P/PCB** icon and enable 'Generate a scaffold set' checkbox in the command dialog.

 3. Start a P2PPCB project